Student Research @ Shippensburg University

 The Graduate Research Grant Program is designed to provide financial support to graduate students for research or scholarly activities related to their program of study to enable them to better understand the scientific process, experience discovery, develop their analytical and communication skills, and gain exposureto national ideas through the presentation of the results of their research at conferences.

 The Celebration of Student Research Conference traditionally takes place in the spring on Tuesday of the penultimate week of classes.
 This conference offers Ship students the chance to present their research.
-The most recent conference took place on Tuesday, April 23, 2013, and featured an assortment of poster presentations, oral paper presentations, musical performances, art displays, and departmentally organized sessions.
-The 2014 conference is scheduled for Tuesday, April 22.
+The 2014 conference is scheduled for Tuesday, April 22, and will feature an assortment of poster presentations, oral paper presentations, musical performances, art displays, and departmentally organized sessions.

-The purpose of SURE is twofold: to nurture student researchers and to provide faculty members with paid student research assistants during summer 2013.
+The purpose of SURE is twofold: to nurture student researchers and to provide faculty members with paid student research assistants during the summer.